 To get a real taste of the traditional western flare, get yourself a signature cowboy hat, rust tunic top, retro flared pants, and chic white riding boots so you’ll never feel anything missing from your outfit!

 6. GO VINTAGE WITH RUST HUE

 Is that just me the rust and terracotta hue always seems so retro and historic, I’ll think of the vintage clay pots and iron oxide.
 (Alright not the best examples…)

 That said, vintage wear is definitely the time for these hues to shine.

-Compare to the classic vintage shades like wine red, teal, and forest green, rust hue just add an extra dash of boyishness to the ensemble.
+Compare to the classic vintage shades like wine red, teal, and forest green, the rust hue just adds an extra dash of boyishness to the ensemble.

 Seriously, I rarely wear pinafore dresses as some of them can look juvenile.